-Stage 2 will consist of the pilot plant scale testing of the process proven most effective by Stage 1, and will consist of the work required to bring the processing plant into full feasibility with capital and operating costs estimated to an accuracy range of 10 -15%.
+Stage 2 will consist of the pilot plant scale testing of the process proven most effective by Stage 1.
+This work will consist of extensive leach testing using large columns to optimize leach recovery of REE and other elements including lithium and aluminum.
+If conditions require it, a pilot scale trial heap leach will be accomplished.
+This stage will also develop the continuous ion exchange and ion chromatographical system using primary leach solution produced by the large diameter columns.
+This phase of work is intended to bring the processing plant into full feasibility with capital and operating costs estimated to an accuracy range of 10 -15%.
 Stage 2 will also develop the heap leach procedure to pre-feasibility level with capital and operating estimated to an accuracy of 25 - 35%.
-Environmental base line studies and initial coordination with the Texas regulatory agencies will be included in this stage.
+Environmental base line studies and initial co-ordination with the Texas regulatory agencies will be included in this stage.